-External decorations Visually inspected.
-External walls have been painted and external timbers have previously been painted.
-Metal rainwater fittings have previously been painted.
-Canaan atariaa / narahaa V Conservatories / porches Visually inspected.
-There is a sun lounge to the side of the property which has been referred to during the main course of the report.
-Communal areas None.
+Fortunal descriptions T.,, External decorations Visually inspected.
+External timbers and walls have previously been painted.
+Conservatories / porches Visually inspected. , conservation per ones There is a porch and bathroom extension to the rear.
+There is a flat roof to the rear porch clad in fibreglass material.
+The rear porch is of brick construction Communal areas None.
 Garages and permanent outbuildings Visually inspected.
-There is a single car detached garage of masonry construction under a pitched roof.
+There is a range of outbuildings of stone construction under a slate roof.
+These include a storage area and laundry area.
+There is a dilapidated out building also.
 Outside areas and boundaries Visually inspected.
-There is a front and side garden area.
-These are laid mainly to grass with areas of flowerbeds.
-External walls are mainly stone with a section of blockwork wall and a section of timber fence.
+No front forecourt.
+There is a rear garden area laid partly to stone slabs and grass.
+External boundaries are formed in a high stone wall.
 Ceilings Visually inspected from floor level.
-The ceilings are combination of plasterboard and lath and plaster construction.
-Some original cornice details and ceiling roses remain.
+Ceilings are mainly of lath and plaster construction with decorative finishes applied.
+Some ceilings are plasterboard with decorative finishes applied.
+Ceilings at second floor level are sloping below the roof profile.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Mainly masonry construction with decorative finishes applied.
+A combination of masonry and timber studded construction with decorative finishes applied.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Ground floors are of suspended timber construction and upper floors are of suspended timber construction.
-Fitted floor coverings limited the inspection.
+Ground floors are a combination of solid and suspended timber floor and upper floors are of suspended timber.
+Fitted floor coverings in some areas restricted the inspection.